UJJAWALX42/DeepFake_Detection/README.md

     pip install -r requirements.txt
     ```

-4. **Configure AWS services**:
+4. **Optional: Configure AWS services**:
-    - Set up your AWS credentials for S3 and Elastic Beanstalk.
+    - You can set up AWS S3 for media storage and AWS Elastic Beanstalk for deployment, but this is optional.
-    - Create necessary S3 buckets for media storage.
+    - If you choose to configure AWS services, set up your AWS credentials for S3 and Elastic Beanstalk and create the necessary S3 buckets.

 5. **Run the application**:
     ```bash